 But what I want to elaborate on here is not the factual content of the book (which is excellently presented – Matyszak writes in a much more readable style than the authors of most other compendiums) but a concept that it made me think about.
 In Terry Pratchett's Equal Rites, the protagonists develop a form of magic which revolves around not... doing any magic.
 That is, not summoning specific demons and not turning people into frogs.
 Matyszak explores something equivalent here : negative history.

 Lost Cities is a fascinating look at cities which died.
 Some were destroyed, others suffered climate change or other natural disasters that rendered them uninhabitable.
 A few were out-competed by their neighbours, sometimes (in the case of what Matyszak calls a "vampire city") deliberately, much as though cities were agents in an ecosystem.
 Despite the title only a few were actually lost in the usual sense of being forgotten and then rediscovered; Matyszak generally means they were abandoned.
-A few don't really even fit this category, evolving into modern versions of their original selves which are only slightly different locations.
+A few don't really even fit this category, evolving into modern versions of their original selves which are at only slightly different locations.

 But some were truly lost in the fullest sense of the world.
 A few remain so : we know that cities like Tigranocerta existed, we know roughly where, but the precise site has yet to be discovered.
 And even of those which were only abandoned, Matyszak seems to deliberately pick the ones which are largely forgotten by the modern public, eschewing obvious candidates like Pompeii and Herculaneum in favour of the nearby Stabiae.
 Some cities were great administrative capitals in their day, while others seem to have played no great role in any important historical events whatsoever.
-All were once thriving metropolis, but for a host of reasons they failed and faded.
+All were once thriving metropolises, but for a host of reasons they failed and faded.

 This is truly negative history, the known unknowns : we know the gaps in our knowledge, can see the rough size and shape of them, but have little idea as to what to fill them with.